PaarthSonkiya/hatch/docs/whitepaper.md

 ### 2.2 Sensing modalities

-A Hatch node integrates the following sensors:
+A Exuvia node integrates the following sensors:

 | Modality | Sensor | What it tells us |
 |---|---|---|